nycresistor/iot-class/README.md

 What if we want to display the time on the screen?
 We have to combine TimeApi and DisplayTest!

 Feel free to copy the solution in DisplayTime_Solution, but you can also do this part by modifying DisplayTest.

+## PixelTest

+Run without modifications, using your Feather HUZZAH as well as the Neopixel FeatherWing.
+It should blink some pixels!

+Let's dig into programming with Neopixels a bit.

+**Your turn!** Try to do the following:

+- Implement a fade effect, so that the display gradually becomes brighter, and then dims back down.

+- Implement a gradient effect, so that the display starts out blue and fades to white.

+## SunriseClock

+Now for the grand finale.
+We're going to make a sunrise alarm "lamp".
+The idea is:

+- Set the wake-up time in your Arduino code
+- Poll the time API to check if it's the right time
+- If so, gradually turn on the lamp

+# Future work

+This is just the beginning of what you can do with your kit!
+Here's a couple of ideas:

+- Add a buzzer or other sound-making device, so that your alarm "lamp" can also be a normal alarm clock & beep when it's time to _really_ wake up

+- Have the Feather act like a web server, so that you can send a POST request to change the alarm time

+- Find an awesome diffuser to put your "lamp" inside of, so it looks like an actual lamp